loganbertrand/e-commerce/README.md

 # e-commerce
-ecommerce store to shocase skills in web development
+ecommerce store to showcase skills in web development